abelardopardo/ontask_b/docs_src/Tutorial/Tasks/plugin_write.rst

   Description
     A more detailed description of what the model does.

-- Select the appropriate elements and click in the |fa-rocket| *Run* button above the form.
+- Select the appropriate elements and click on the |fa-rocket| *Run* button above the form.

 - The model is executed in the background (it may take some time to execute) and the result is merged into the workflow table.